stang149/3601-S16-lab5_json-data-processing/README.md

 # jsonDataProcessingLab

 ## Setup
-- Fork this repository (so that it is easy for us to keep track of yoru work).
+- Fork this repository (so that it is easy for us to keep track of your work).
 - Add the initial list of user stories as issues.
 Prioritize and estimate your stories.
 - Use the generator to generate your project (see below).
 - Make sure your applications is called "student".